markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-group-policy.md

 #### I want to manage which released feature update my devices receive

-A Windows Update for Business administrator can defer or pause updates.
+A Windows Update client policies administrator can defer or pause updates.
 You can defer feature updates for up to 365 days and defer quality updates for up to 30 days.
 Deferring simply means that you won't receive the update until it has been released for at least the number of deferral days you specified (offer date = release date + deferral date).
 You can pause feature or quality updates for up to 35 days from a given start date that you specify.

 - To defer or pause a feature update: **Computer configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business > Select when Preview Builds and feature updates are Received**
 - Defer or pause a quality update: **Computer configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business > Select when Quality Updates are Received**